SanditZZ/sanditzz/README.md

 </div>

 ## Introduction
-- I'm a web developer using mainly the MERN Stack (MongoDB, Express, React, Node).
+- I'm a full-stack web developer.
-- I've also worked in the game development industry using Unity.
 - Please reach out to me if you have any questions!

 ## Portfolio